Lt. Governor Mark Robinson on Protecting Voting Rights

 I was shocked that you did so well in the New York Supreme Court.

-I'm not gonna lie.
+I'm not going to lie.

-Sullivan, New York Times interestingly, versus Sullivan.
+Sullivan, New York Times, interestingly, versus Sullivan.

-So um I it's it's gonna be amazing.
+So it's going to be amazing.

 Just the discovery portion alone is a big win for you.